armcknight/mtg/README.md

                           Add new cards not already in the base collection directly to a deck.
   --move-to-deck-from-collection <move-to-deck-from-collection>
                           Move the cards from the base collection to a deck.
+If the card doesn't already exist in the collection, its record will be "created" in the deck.
   --move-to-collection-from-deck <move-to-collection-from-deck>
                           Remove the cards from the specified deck and place them in the base collection.